fredrikp999/fredrikp999.github.io/_posts/2023-01-07-Argo_workflows_2.markdown

   {: file="secrets.yaml" }

 # In-line code in workflows
-## Python
 Script templates provide a way to run arbitrary snippets of code in any language, to produce a output "result" via the standard out of the template.
 * Results can then be referenced using the variable, {{steps.<stepname>.outputs.result}}, and used as parameter to other templates, and in 'when', and 'withParam' clauses.
 * This example demonstrates the use of a python script to generate a random number which is printed in the next step.
-* It is possible to write in-line code also for e.g. bash and javascript
+* It is possible to write in-line code for python, bash and javascript
+## Python
+Below an example of using an in-line python script

 ```yaml
 apiVersion: argoproj.io/v1alpha1